References in the content below refer to the PBMEF Guide.

 This standard World Health Organization (WHO) indicator can also be calculated using the WHO database.
 The variable for the numerator is newrel_succ and the denominator is newrel_coh.

-Treatment success is an important indicator of TB disease control and service quality, as it measures the NTP’s capacity to retain patients through a complete course of treatment with a favorable outcome.
-This indicator measures the successful treatment of a cohort of infectious cases of TB, which is essential to prevent the spread of the infection.
-The treatment success rate allows countries to monitor progress towards meeting global and national targets and to determine whether more resources are required to improve treatment outcomes by reducing death, loss to follow-up (LTFU), and the proportion of cases with an outcome that is not evaluated.
+Treatment success is an important indicator of the quality of TB services, as it measures the NTP’s capacity to support patients through a complete course of treatment with a favorable outcome.
+Successful treatment requires a stable supply of TB medications, management of side effects, and various efforts to support people with TB so they can complete the full course of treatment.
+This indicator measures the successful treatment of a cohort of people with TB, which is essential to prevent the spread of the infection.
+The treatment success rate allows countries to monitor progress towards meeting global and national targets and to determine whether more resources are required to improve treatment outcomes by reducing death, loss to follow-up (LTFU), and the percent of people with an outcome that is not evaluated.

-The latest global treatment outcome data from 2018 show success rates of 85% for TB and 76% for HIV-associated TB, short of the End TB Strategy target of 90% by 2025.
-Detecting and successfully treating a large proportion of TB cases should have an immediate impact on TB prevalence and mortality.
+The latest global treatment outcome data from 2020 show success rates of 95% for TB, just above the End TB Strategy target of 90% by 2025.
+Detecting and successfully treating a large percent of people with TB should have an immediate impact on TB prevalence and mortality.
 Low treatment success rates may indicate problems with the treatment regimens being administered, poor treatment management, adverse side effects, or comorbidities leading to death or LTFU.
 An understanding of why treatment success may be low is important to be able to implement solutions for improving patient care.

-TB treatment success rate can be analyzed as a trend showing whether treatment success is improving or getting worse over time, and to compare the rate to national and global treatment success rate targets.
-A comparison of TB patients initiated on treatment and successfully completing treatment using a cascade of care will highlight the gap in the cascade where some patients were lost.
-(See Appendix 2 for a more detailed drug-susceptible [DS]-TB pathway and cascade of care.)
+TB treatment success rate can be analyzed as a trend showing whether treatment success is stable, improving or decreasing over time, and to compare the rate to national and global treatment success rate targets.
+A comparison of people with TB initiated on treatment and successfully completing treatment using a cascade of care will highlight the gap in the cascade where some patients were lost during the treatment phase.
 The gap between treatment initiation and treatment success can be further broken down to understand why patients were unsuccessful with treatment (e.g., death, LTFU, treatment failure, or unknown outcomes).
-Treatment success rates can also be compared between DS and drug-resistant TB (DR-TB) and TB/HIV
+Treatment success rates can also be compared between DS-TB and drug-resistant TB (DR-TB) and TB/HIV, but differences in treatment outcomes among these cohorts should be interpreted with caution; differences in TB epidemiology at the national level, resistance profile, HIV program context, and other factors should be considered.